-Only the Head Teacher in a school has the legal powers to suspend or exclude a child from education; however, the investigation of incidents and information about the suspension/exclusion may be communicated, via a phone call, to parents by a member of staff nominated by the Head Teacher.
-All letters about a suspension/exclusion will be sent by the Head Teacher.
+Only the Head Teacher in a school has the legal powers to exclude a child from education; however, the investigation of exclusion incidents and information about the exclusion may be communicated, via a phone call, to parents by a member of staff nominated by the Head Teacher.
+All letters about an exclusion will be sent by the Head Teacher.